 Transportation by helicopter as underslung loads is a viable alternative as long as the descent is controlled to prevent swinging into an immovable object, with the subsequent destruction of the cell and pollution of the eventual landing place with electrolyte.
 Primary batteries should be transported dry, with addition of water at the aid site, if possible.
 Secondary batteries may also be transported dry and filled with electrolyte and charged in accordance with the manufacturer’s recommendations on site.

+Weight

 Storage

 Manufacturers can provide recommendations for storage.